tiwillia/OriginScaleTesting/README.md

     	Be verbose with output.
 ```

 Note that this test requires a template be provided.
-An example template has been provided titled 'Master-template_example.json'
+An example template has been provided at 'templates/Master-template_example.json'

 ###Node-PodWatcher.go